filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 #  EnableStorageMarket = true
 ```

-By default all are set to `true`, since until now the monolith `lotus-miner` process has been responsible for all functionality.
+All these options are set to `true` by default.
+Until now, the monolith `lotus-miner` process has been responsible for all functionality.

 At the moment these `subsystems` are designed to be grouped into two distinct types of `lotus-miner` nodes: